Variational quantum algorithm for anion exchange across electrolyzer membrane: Conclusion

-The results obtained by ideal statevector simulations are a proof of concept that the VQA can solve the diffusion problem numerically.
+The results obtained by the quantum simulations are a proof of concept that the VQA can solve the diffusion problem numerically.
 The accuracy of the time evolution in the VQA was bounded below by that of the FDM method, similar to the investigations in ref. \cite{Ingelmann2024}.
 By comparing the MSE of the VQA and the FDM, we were able to conclude that their performance depends not only on the number of grid points (number of qubits in the VQA) used to resolve the spatial coordinate, but also on the discontinuity of the diffusion constants of the layers of the AEM.
 More detailed, in the low diffusivity regime, the FDM performance deteriorated, and the VQA performance became almost identical to the FDM.
-The AEM diffusivity also impacted the computational effort of the optimization part of the VQA, meaning a low diffusivity regime results in faster convergence to the optimal solution, see again Table I. We compared three different classical optimization schemes to find the minimum of the cost function.
+The AEM diffusivity also impacted the computational effort of the optimization part of the VQA, meaning a low diffusivity regime results in faster convergence to the optimal solution, see again Table III.
+We compared four different classical optimization schemes to find the minimum of the cost function.
 The surrogate-based optimization scheme by Shaffer et al. \cite{Shaffer2023}, which we adapted to the present problem, did not lead to a better performance for the present application case in comparison to standard algorithms like Nelder-Mead or BFGS schemes.
-BFGS gave the best results for our case.
+BFGS gave the best results for the ideal statevector case, CMA-ES for the shot-based runs.

-Due to the cross-disciplinary nature of the problem considered in this work, the future research directions can be separated into two major categories, namely, (1) physical modeling of the multi-layered AEM and (2) further studies related to the VQA itself.
-To ensure the practical relevance, the multi-layered AEM model can be refined by, for instance, considering the AEM diffusivity dependence on the anion concentration field, modeling water concentration within the AEM \cite{Yassin2020} and/or accounting for the electric field distribution \cite{Dekel2018}.
-This, in turn, will transform the problem from a relatively simple diffusion equation into a system of coupled nonlinear partial differential equations, which will pose additional challenges to the quantum algorithm.
+Due to the cross-disciplinary nature of the problem considered in this work, the future research directions can be separated into two major categories, namely, (1) physical modeling of the multi-layered AEM and (2) further extensions related to the VQA itself: \begin{itemize} \item To ensure the practical relevance, the two-layer AEM model can be refined by, for instance, considering the AEM diffusivity dependence on the anion concentration field, modeling water concentration within the AEM \cite{Yassin2020} and/or accounting for the electric field distribution \cite{Dekel2018}.
+This, in turn, will transform the problem from a simple diffusion equation into a system of coupled (nonlinear) one-dimensional partial differential equations, which still can be solved by quantum computing with a moderate number of qubits.